htmfilho/digger/README.md

 ## Using Digger

 Digger is a user friendly tool and you probably can get along by simply using it.
-But in case you need more detailed information please read Digger's [User Guide][userguide].
+But in case you need more detailed information please read Digger's [user guide].
 It also provides contextual guidance when you click on the help button on the top right of the user interface.

 ## Contributing to the Project